AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 In practice this means ports 8883, 443, 88 and 749 for a 'secure' ACS installation, and 1883, 80, 88 and 749 for an 'insecure' installation.

-While the design of ACS version 3 is that edge clusters should be autonomous and self-maintaining, we cannot at this point recommend isolating a cluster entirely.
-In particular, administrator access to the Kubernetes API on the edge is likely to be useful if things go wrong.
+While the design of ACS V3 is that edge clusters should be autonomous and self-maintaining, we cannot at this point recommend isolating a cluster entirely.
+In particular, administrator access to the Kubernetes API on the edge is likely to be useful for management and debugging.

 ## Communication and control

-Communication and control between the clusters occurs over two channels: the ACS ConfigDB and the internal Git repositories, both hosted on the central cluster.
+Communication and control between the clusters occurs over two channels: the ACS ConfigDB (Config Store) and the internal Git repositories, both hosted on the central cluster.

-The ConfigDB is a data store originally developed to associate static, application-specific configuration with Sparkplug devices, for the sake of data consumers which need more information about a device than is present in its Sparkplug output.
-It has since developed into a more general-purpose database with the following structure:
+The ACS ConfigDB is a data store that conforms to the Factory+ Config Store specification.
+It is designed to associate static, application-specific configuration with Sparkplug devices, for the sake of data consumers which need more information about a device than is present in its Sparkplug output.
+In ACS, it is used as a general-purpose database with the following
+structure:

 * An Object in the ConfigDB represents anything that can be identified by a UUID.